 The visuals are also generally well-thought-out.
 They were smart enough not to try to dress the actors in theme park costumes that actually looked like their characters, which would have been an absolute disaster.
 Instead, they wore stylized human attire that bore a vague resemblance to the characters’ original designs.
 And the sets and staging techniques were the most creative seen on Broadway since Natasha, Pierre and the Great Comet of 1812 and Groundhog Day, representing a true tour-de-force from the show’s director and designers.

-Hodge-podge scores of this sort rarely work, but in this case the songs themselves are so impressive that the lack of a cohesive sound becomes forgivable.
-Highlights include Bowie’s contribution, the surprisingly disturbing “No Control”, the villain’s showstopping Rap number “When the Going Gets Tough”, and the sad-funny production number “I’m Not a Loser” (contributed by alternative novelty-rock band They Might Be Giants, who seem tailor-made for this kind of project), but the entire score is splendid, and does a great deal to carry the show.
+The highlights of this score are “No Control”, the villain’s showstopping Rap number “When the Going Gets Tough”, and the sad-funny production number “I’m Not a Loser” (contributed by alternative novelty-rock band They Might Be Giants, who seem tailor-made for this kind of project), but the entire score is splendid, and does a great deal to carry the show.
 Even “The Best Day Ever”, taken from the actual cartoon, works well in the context it’s given here.

 I honestly never thought I’d have to say this, but the Spongebob Squarepants musical is one of the best shows of a generally good season, and I highly recommend seeing it, whether you’ve got children accompanying you or not.
 That is not a joke.
 And believe me, I’m as surprised as you are.